Snapshot Case Studies: Mass Timber in Action

 2pm - 4.15pm

-Showcasing lowest carbon industrial timber buildings, that are now cost-equivalent - come find out how.
+Showcasing lowest carbon industrial timber buildings, that are now cost-equivalent to steel - come find out how.

 • Parliamentary Services Building